summer intern program

 Phone or email.

 Participants have the opportunity to learn organic farming techniques, alternative energy basics, and country living skills, while sharing in the drama of every day life during busy times.
-We are a hard-working organic farm, supplying ready picked and U-Pick opportunities to the drive-up customers, selling at multiple local Farmer's Markets and the area Whole Foods Coops, and a newly formed farm CSA.
+We are a hard-working organic farm, supplying ready picked and U-Pick opportunities to the drive-up customers, selling at multiple local Farmer's Markets and the area Whole Foods Coops, and our time tested farm CSA.
 We have hosted scores of volunteers and interns since the 1990s, many of which have gone on to manage or operate their own farms.
 Interns usually work 5 1/2 days per week tending a diverse array of fruits and vegetables.
 During peak season some evening harvest may also be necessary.
 Activities include planting, mulching, crop lay out, pest management, customer service, weeding, and harvesting berries and vegetables.